microsoft/ivy/doc/examples/testing/intro.md

 title: Introduction
 ---

 Modular specifications have uses other than verification.
-Imagine the we have interface specifications of all of the components of the system.
-By assume/guarantee reasoning, we know that if all the component implementations satisfy their specifications, then the system as a while satisfies its service specification.
-We don't yet have formal proofs yet that the component implementations are correct.
+Imagine that we have formal interface specifications of all of the components of a system.
+A formal argument tells us that, if all the component implementations satisfy their specifications, then the system as a whole satisfies its specification.
+However, we don't yet have formal proofs that the component implementations are correct.

 In this scenario we can use *compositional testing* to improve our confidence in the system's correctness.
-In this approach, we test each component rigorously against its formal specification.
-If we have high confidence in the correctness of all of the components, this confidence transfers to the system as a whole by way of our assume/guarantee argument.
-Put another way, if the system as a whole fails to satisfy its specification, then necessarily one of its components fails its specificaiton and we can discover thhis fact by component testing.
+We test each component rigorously against its formal specification.
+If we have high confidence in the correctness of all of the components, this confidence transfers to the system as a whole because of our formal proof.
+Put another way, if the system as a whole fails to satisfy its specification, then necessarily one of its components fails its specification and we can discover this fact by component testing.

 The question is, how can we test the components rigorously in a way that will give us high confidence of their correctness?
-One possiblility is to use a *constrained random* approach.
-That is, we automatically generate test inputs for the component in a way that satisfies its assumptions.
-We then check that the component's outputs satisfy its guarantees.
+One possibility is to use a *constrained random* approach.
+That is, we automatically generate test inputs for the component in a way that satisfies its interface assumptions.
+We then check that the component's outputs satisfy its interface guarantees.
 The purpose of randomness is to avoid bias that might creep into a manually generated test suite or testbench.

 Ivy can do just that.
 It can extract a component and a randomized test environment for that component.
 The test environment generates inputs for the component, calling its exported actions with input parameters that satisfy the component's assumptions.
-It also checks that all the components outputs (including its call-backs to imported actions) satisy the component's guarantees.
+It also checks that all the component outputs satisfy the component's guarantees.

-This sort of rigorous coomponent-based testing combines the advantages of unit testing and integration testing.
+This sort of rigorous component-based testing combines the advantages of unit testing and integration testing.
 Like informal unit testing, the method has the advantage that the component's inputs can be controlled directly.
 This gives us much more flexibility to cover the